My work in West Oxfordshire and Witney and surrounding towns and villages.

 In September 2024, Synolos is also committed to opening a Synolos Community Wellbeing Center in West Oxfordshire to support the growing need for preventive mental health support.
 This will be built around a funding model and a concept that we call The 4 Corners of Community.

-All voices in West Oxfordshire deserve to be heard, and I am listening.
+All voices in Witney and surrounding towns and villages. deserve to be heard, and I am listening.
 If elected, I will carry your voices with me to Westminster.
 I pledge to be your mouthpiece in any way that I can, regardless of the outcome of the election.
-I stand for the people of West Oxfordshire
+I stand for the people of Witney and surrounding towns and villages.

 .